-Government figures suggest that an estimated 13.5 million jobs will be created in the UK over the next 10 years – but there will only be around seven million young people available to fill these roles, even when taking into consideration.
+Government figures suggest that an estimated 13.5 million jobs will be created in the UK over the next 10 years – but there will only be around seven million young people available to fill these roles.

 The abolition of the default retirement age, changes to pensions legislation, and a general increase in life expectancy means over 50s are likely to stay in employment much longer than before.
 Yet according to a recent guide from the Institute of Leadership and Management (ILM) and Ashridge Business School, this valuable pool of talent is being overlooked by employers, thanks to ingrained, negative attitudes towards older workers.

 There are proven business benefits to be had from hiring and keeping hold of older workers.
 A recent report from TalentSmoothie points out that more mature staff generally stay longer, provide better customer service and can have a real impact on the bottom line.
 Research from Cezanne HR also shows that older (and more conscientious) employees are much less likely than their younger counterparts to ‘throw a sickie’.

 It’s clear that if organisations want to avoid the risk of being outbid in the battle to recruit from a smaller pool of younger talent, they need to look to the older generation for stability.
 So what actions can you as a business take to adapt to the changing workforce demographics and realise the potential of valuable older workers?